Renters Insurance: What It Covers, Costs & Why You Need It

 Homeowners insurance covers owner-occupied homes including the structure, other buildings on the property, personal belongings, and liability.
 It is designed for people who own and live in their home and is not valid for rental properties.

 Landlord insurance (also called rental property insurance) protects the building, other structures, and the landlord's liability, but it does not cover tenants' personal belongings.
-It averages around $1,478 per year in 2026, costing roughly 15% to 25% more than a standard homeowners policy.
+It averages roughly $1,300 to $1,500 per year in 2026, costing about 15% to 25% more than a standard homeowners policy.
 Learn more about landlord insurance and why homeowners coverage isn't a substitute.

 This is a critical distinction: your landlord's insurance will never pay to replace your belongings after a fire, theft, or water leak.
 That responsibility is yours alone.